trainer17/Magical-Editor/README.txt

 How to use:

+You will need to have Python 3 installed on your computer in order to run the program.
+If you do not have Python, install it from the main page, and when prompted, check the "install pip" option.

-1- Open cmd on current folder (e.g. "Powershell" on Windows) and run  "python ./Magical-Editor.py" 2- Click on "Open save file" and choose your ".sav" file.
+1- Open cmd on current folder (e.g. "Powershell" on Windows) and run  "python ./v14.py" If an error shows up, try installing the following dependencies through the cmd pip install image pip install tkinter pip install enum

+2- Click on "Open save file" and choose your ".sav" file.
    If you are using a flashcart, this will be in the "SAVE/" folder on the root of your microSD.
    If you are using an emulator, such as DeSmuME, you can go to "File->Export Backup Memory".